top of page

 Submission & Questions

-Return the completed application with all required items as an attachment by May 15, 2023 to: aaipscholarships@gmail.com Click here to download packet.
+Return the completed application with all required items as an attachment by April 24, 2024, to: aaipscholarships@gmail.com

-Request additional information by email to rebekahratliff@gmail.com, attention Rebekah Ratliff (President) or email Kim Geter (Scholarship Chair) at aaipscholarships@gmail.com
+Request additional information by email Kim Geter (Scholarship Chair) at aaipscholarships@gmail.com

 Please respond to each of the following essay topics: